mehdiAI2020/YOLOv8_SAM/README.md

-all the files are in the naster
+all the files are in the master